asavinov/bistro/README.md

 * [**Bistro Streams**](./server) - a library for stream analytics (for IoT and edge computing) - it is an alternative to Kafka Streams
 * [**Examples**](./examples) - examples of how to use Bistro Engine and Bistro Streams

+There also another project based on the same column-oriented principles but aimed at feature engineering and data mining: Lambdo https://github.com/asavinov/lambdo

 # Contents

 * [Why column-orientation?](#Why-column-orientation)